 How did we narrow the list of Romantic Hotels in NYC to just a handful?
 Well, obviously, this is nowhere near exhaustive.
 There are over 500 hotels in New York City.

-But the following, all in Manhattan, and all personally scoped out by the Getaway Mavens, have that something extra – whether it’s a rooftop pool, a hidden garden patio, astounding art, or proximity to a Manhattan icon.
+But the following, from a groovy hotel in New York’s downtown to boutiques in Times Square and Midtown have been personally scoped out by the Getaway Mavens.
+Each has that something extra – whether it’s a rooftop pool, a hidden garden patio, astounding art, or proximity to a Manhattan icon.

 The Empire State Building seems within reach at the Archer Hotel – in NYC’s Garment District.
-That you can fall asleep to the sight of this illuminated icon from your cozy guestroom window is romantic enough.
+That you can fall asleep to the sight of this illuminated icon from your cozy, art-filled guestroom window is romantic enough.

 Concorde Hotel New York

 Number two – the backroom Bonsaii Restaurant is one of the prettiest dining spaces in NYC.
 Fringed with flowers and featuring a greenery wall, the enclosed patio is the perfect spot for a glass of wine, tapas, and a tete-a-tete.